The Soldier's Details

 Nicholson returned to Duty at 5 MD 30 November 1915 – and was soon sent overseas to serve in France.
 On 25 May 1916 he was fatally wounded – GSW to abdomen and died later that day.
 He was buried in a Communal Cemetery at Estares, France.
 His son Wally (Jnr) was 9 years old.

-Unfortunately we have no knowledge of Wally’s life except that he was working as a farmhand at Yorkrakine, which is 30kms north east of Tammin.
+Unfortunately we have littleknowledge of Wally’s life except that he was working as a farmhand at Yorkrakine, which is 30kms north east of Tammin.
 At that time there would have been a district hall, possibly a general store and/or other community facilities.
+According to his nephew Wally was a valued member of the local cricket team.

 Wally’s mother Margaret Nicholson died 1971 at Mt Hawthorn aged 86 years and was buried Karrakatta.